720kb/ndm/CONTRIBUTING.md

    - rewrote js file/s for a good 50% and up

 These guidelines are not imperative at all, it's just the simplest method we have to be synced with you.
-You can PR any file in the repo including this same file you are now reading. :ok_hand:
+You can PR any file in the repo: even this same file you are now reading. :ok_hand:

 Look!
 One thing, to be absolutely clear: contributing on the ***ndm*** project, and in general on open source projects, does not mean to get paid and in any currency or good for the time/work/service.
 That's your time and you provide it on your own choice; it doesn't mean neither to get hired or to get a job in a company.
 By reading these contribution guidelines and before to contribute on the **ndm** project you declare you have read and accepted these conditions, thank you.